meanie/meanie/README.md

 * Meanie doesn't serve the Angular HTML files as views, but instead leverages powerful Gulp tasks to compile and pre-process these files.
 * Meanie has a simple overarching environment/configuration system that makes it a breeze to use your specific environment configuration options in your server app, client app, and even in your gulpfile and Karma configuration file.

-#### Why doesn't Meanie use Yeoman?

-[Yeoman](http://yeoman.io/) prescribes a particular folder structure (e.g. must have /app in your root), whereas Meanie likes to split your code between server/ and client/ first.

 #### Why can't I install the boilerplate with npm?

 Unfortunately, npm currently doesn't support moving package code outside of the `node_modules` folder.
 Since the Meanie boilerplate has to reside in your project folder and not in `node_modules`, it was necessary to circumvent this limitation by creating a custom CLI tool.

+The Meanie CLI tool can install front-end or full-stack packages and copy files over to your project directory, or to your bower_components directory, while also updating bower.json dependencies for you.

+#### Why doesn't Meanie use Yeoman?

+[Yeoman](http://yeoman.io/) prescribes a particular folder structure (e.g. must have /app in your root), whereas Meanie likes to split your code between server/ and client/ first.

 #### What if I want to use different server architecture?